First-Time Offender Defense Attorney in Miami

 Pretrial Diversion (PTD) and Pretrial Intervention (PTI)

-Two private providers in Miami-Dade County supervise all misdemeanor pretrial diversion and felony pretrial intervention cases, Court Options and the Advocate Program.
+Two private providers in Miami-Dade County supervise all misdemeanor pretrial diversion and felony pretrial intervention cases, Court Options, and the Advocate Program.
 In conjunction with the State Attorney’s Office, these private organizations provide programs for first-time offenders.
 Depending on your type of case, you could be required to take classes and/or group counseling in areas such as conflict resolution, anger management, substance abuse, parenting, shoplifting prevention, and weapons safety.
 You could also be required to complete community service hours.
 Program counselors ensure that you comply with the particular conditions imposed in your case.
 To qualify for the misdemeanor pretrial diversion program, the State Attorney’s Office generally requires that you have no prior criminal arrests in Miami-Dade County.
 On the other hand, prior misdemeanor cases usually don’t preclude the State Attorney’s Office from offering the felony pretrial intervention program (PTI program) to qualifying defendants.
 As long as you meet the program qualifications and complete the program, the State Attorney’s Office will nolle pros (voluntarily dismiss) your case after a specific period of time.
 In misdemeanor cases, the program duration is usually from three to six months.
 In felony cases, the program is six months.

 Drug Court Diversion Program

 To participate in the Drug Court Diversion Program, the State Attorney’s Office has to agree to send your case to Drug Court.
 Drug Court is governed by Florida Statute 948.08(6)(a) and is generally available to clients charged with felonies for possession or purchase of controlled substances.
 This includes defendants who’ve been arrested for a first-time offender possession charge.
-People who have more than two previous non-drug felony convictions, drug trafficking or drug sale priors, or prior arrests for violent crimes, are usually not eligible for the Drug Court Program.
+People with more than two previous non-drug felony convictions, drug trafficking or drug sale priors, or prior arrests for violent crimes, are usually not eligible for the Drug Court Program.
 In addition to regular urine testing and treatment/counseling, participants in the program will also be required to make regular court appearances so the judge can track a client’s progress.
 Ultimately, the State Attorney’s Office will announce a nolle pros (voluntary dismissal) of the case upon successful completion.
 Drug Court typically takes approximately a year to complete.

 Traffic Case Diversion Program